The Rattle Griffon is a hybrid breed that is a combination of the Rat Terrier and the Brussels Griffon.

 My Final Thoughts on the Rattle Griffon

-The Rattle Griffon may not be a breed that is too familiar to you, but that in itself is a real shame because what you actually have here is a wonderful dog that deserve to be more well known than it is right now.
+The Rattle Griffon may not be a breed that is too familiar to you, but that in itself is a real shame because what you have here is a wonderful dog that deserves to be more well known than it is right now.

 It may be small in size, but it makes itself known to everyone, and their character is something that is very easy to love.

 Also, they will make for perfect companions and even though they can be quite cheeky, they will enjoy snuggling up to you and having a snooze whenever they are tired.